Dress Code

 Shoes

-Dress Shoes: Hard sole shoes higher than mid-ankle can only be worn with pants, never with skirts or shorts.
-Pants may not be cut to fit over the shoes.
-Pants may not be tucked into shoes.
-Shoes may not have open toes or open backs. *Crocs, soft sole shoes or shoes that look like slippers or moccasins are not permitted.
+Hard sole dress shoes may be worn.
+If wearing uniform pants and the shoe is higher than mid-ankle, the pants may not be tucked into the shoes nor may the pants be cut to fit over the shoes.
+Shoes may not have open toes or open backs.
+Crocs, Uggs, soft sole shoes or shoes that look like slippers or moccasins are not permitted.

 Socks

-Note: Either socks or tights may be worn.
-Students may not wear socks and tights: one or the other.
+NOTE: Either socks or tights may be worn.
+Students may not wear both socks and tights together..

-Hair that is neat, clean and moderate, of the student’s natural color (except for light highlighting), combed in such a way that it does not hang in the face; Cosmetics that are moderate; No more than two earrings in any ear, no longer than two inches from point of insertion.
-Earrings may only insert at one site (no bars, tribal spacers or plugs).
+Hair that is neat, clean, moderate, of the student’s natural color (except for light highlighting) and combed in such a way that it does not hang in the face.
+Cosmetics that are moderate.
+Earrings may not be longer than two inches from the point of insertion.
+Earrings may only be inserted at one site (no bars, tribal spacers or plugs).

-Exaggerated hairstyles (tails, unnatural red/orange/or other colored hair, two-toned hair colors/“ombre” look); shaved areas; hair that hangs in the face; more than two earrings in one ear; earrings that are longer than two inches from insertion.
+Exaggerated hairstyles (tails, unnatural red/orange/or other colored hair, two-toned hair colors/“ombre” look); shaved areas; hair that hangs in the face; earrings that are longer than two inches from insertion.
 Nose rings, tribal spacers and plugs are restricted items and are never allowed to be worn during school or at any school function on or off campus.

-Hair that is neat, clean and moderate, of the student’s natural color, does not extend below the collar, does not extend below the eyebrow and does not extend below the middle of the ear.
+Hair that is neat, clean, moderate, of the student’s natural color, does not extend below the collar, does not extend below the eyebrow and does not extend below the middle of the ear.
 If curly, hair must not extend below the eyebrows or extend too high from the scalp.
+Hair may be braided provided the braids do not hang in the face or extend below the collar..
+Hair may also be secured into a tight bun provided it is neatly and inconspicuously fastened above the collar’s lower edge.
 Haircut length differences must be blended; One step is allowed provided hair length difference is no greater than 2 inches and there are no shaved areas; Sideburns should be clean cut, no wider than one inch, and must not extend below the ear.
 Face should be clean-shaven, at all times.
 Earrings are not permitted before 4:00 p.m. even if covered by band aids.

-Mohawks or faux-hawks; bleached or dyed hair, exaggerated styles (tails, shaved areas or shaved lines/designs, excessive length, a significant difference between the top and the sides of hair); hair extending below the eyebrow or middle ear; hair below collar; more than one step; step difference of greater than 2 inches; earrings before 4:00 p.m..
+Mohawks or faux-hawks; bleached or dyed hair, exaggerated styles (tails, shaved areas or shaved lines/designs, excessive length, top buns, ponytails, significant difference between the top and the sides of hair); hair extending below the eyebrow or middle ear; hair below collar; more than one step; step difference of greater than 2 inches; earrings before 4:00 p.m.
 Nose rings, bars, tribal spacers and plugs are restricted items and are never allowed to be worn during school or at any school function on or off campus.

 Note: School hours are considered to be from 7 a.m. to 4 p.m.
 In addition to these hours, Bishop Amat reserves the right to deny the wearing of any objectionable or offensive items on campus or at school functions at any time.
 Students and parents should be advised certain dress code violations will result in the student being sent home to change or make necessary adjustments prior to being allowed back to class.
 Such violations include:

-- Pants/shorts worn excessively baggy or tight or with tears
+• Pants/shorts worn excessively baggy, sagging or with tears